 Please place your Garden Organics neatly next to the edge of the kerb, not blocking the footpath and secure items to avoid windblown littering.
-Residents are also requested to put their garden organics out on Sunday 30 April.
 The volume of Garden Organics collected from any one property shall not exceed two cubic metres or more than one standard (6’x4’) level box trailer and which can be reasonably removed by two people.

 Garden Organics includes clean prunings, leaves, lawn clippings and untreated timber.